 Finally, there’s no more direct monetization method than by asking for donations.

 There’s nothing wrong with encouraging your fans to donate.
-If they are happy to do it, that means they appreciate your work.
+If they are happy to do it, they appreciate your work.

 You can share different means for people to donate.
 It can be through Patreon, PayPal or Buy Me a Coffee.